2025 Invasive Aquatic Plant Management Grant Program

 • Grantees will be expected to retain documentation to support the expenditures related to the grant initiative described.
 Reimbursement must be based on necessary and applicable expenditures related to the program.

-• Maintain a ledger to track the grant budget expenditures and payment reimbursements plus documentation that supports your budget line item expenses.
+• Maintain a ledger to track the grant budget expenditures and payment reimbursements plus documentation that supports your budget line-item expenses.

 • If subcontracting is an allowable expenditure in the budget, follow applicable state and federal procurement laws and information in the application assurances.